Nickelodeon Movies: 2020s–present

+An animated Avatar film titled Avatar Aang: The Last Airbender, centered on the original characters, began production in October 2022.
+It serves as the first project from Avatar Studios and was released on Paramount+ on July 25, 2026.

+On September 26, 2023, Spin Master announced that a third Paw Patrol film, later known as Paw Patrol: The Dino Movie, was in development.
+The film was released on August 14, 2026.

 Upcoming projects

-Nickelodeon Movies is working with Avatar Studios to make a theatrical animated film titled The Legend of Aang: The Last Airbender, alongside 2 other animated films that will be released by Paramount Pictures, with one of the films, centered on the original characters, beginning production in October 2022.
-It will serve as the first project from Avatar Studios and is scheduled to be released on October 9, 2026.

 On March 2, 2021, Yokai Samba, a film previously in development at DreamWorks Animation, had been picked up by the studio.

 On August 2, 2021, Paramount Pictures announced that a new Teenage Mutant Ninja Turtles live-action film was in the works with Colin Jost and Casey Jost penning the script and Michael Bay, Andrew Form, Brad Fuller, Scott Mednick and Galen Walker signing on as producers.